 - Misuse of long distance telephone codes or cable;

-- Unauthorized use of college equipment, facilities, vehicles, college logos or names;
+- Unauthorized use of equipment, facilities, vehicles, logos or names;

 We expect that all students follow laws and policies intended to minimize risk of harm.
-Policies that reflect this community value include: alcohol, drugs, fire safety, hazardous materials, safety and security, and weapons and explosives.
+Policies that address the following issues reflect this value: alcohol, drugs, fire safety, hazardous materials, safety and security, and weapons and explosives.

-- Alcohol: The irresponsible use of alcohol is prohibited on Colorado College property or as a part of any of the college’s activities.
+- Alcohol: The irresponsible use of alcohol is prohibited.
 Irresponsible drinking is defined by the college as consuming alcohol in a way that is likely to result in a harmful level of intoxication or intoxication related behaviors that are disruptive, damaging or dangerous.
 Any behaviors or decisions that promote irresponsible drinking are prohibited.
 Further, unlawful possession, distribution, or dispensing of alcohol either on or off-campus may result in the initiation of conduct proceedings.
-When this policy is not specific on a certain point, students are expected to conduct their activities in a lawful and socially responsible manner.
+Students are expected to conduct their activities in a lawful and socially responsible manner.
 For more information, please visit the Alcohol Information page in the College Policies & Procedures menu.

-- Drugs/Paraphernalia: The use, possession, distribution, manufacture, or dispensing of Illicit Drugs* is prohibited on Colorado College property or as part of any of the college’s activities.
+- Drugs/Paraphernalia: The use, possession, distribution, manufacture, or dispensing of Illicit Drugs* is prohibited.
 This policy also prohibits the use of marijuana, even if the intended use is for medicinal purposes.
 Synthetic drugs that contain ingredients or mimic the effects of illicit drugs are also prohibited.
 In addition, prescription medications and over-the-counter medications must be utilized according to prescribed instructions and the distribution of prescription drugs without a prescription is prohibited.
 Drug paraphernalia, including but not limited to, bongs and vaporizers, are not permitted on campus.